hayden-karr/TinyBuffMan.nvim/README.md

 Opens up a floating window with your buffers.

-Press enter to select a buffer or press `dd` or `D` to delete a buffer.
+Press enter to select a buffer or press `d` to delete a buffer.